The Magic of Thinking Big by David Schwartz - Summary

 Stop blaming luck for your misfortunes.
 Learn from the experience and become self-reliant.
 Be your own constructive critic.

-Combine persistance with experimentation to achieve success.
+Combine persistence with experimentation to achieve success.

 Tell yourself there is a way to achieve your goal to attract ideas.